gr33pp/BattleX/Writeups/BattleX_CTF_machine2.md

 ![Imgur](https://i.imgur.com/lsA4hKP.png)

-This will likely be vulnerable to command injection, I just have to find a way to trigger the command injection.
+This will likely be vulnerable to command injection, I just have to find a way to trigger it.

 ![Imgur](https://i.imgur.com/tz2d93t.png)